neverfap-deluxe/nfd-api/content/articles/INTRO-the-one-rule-of-neverfap.md

   description: "NeverFap Has One Very Important Rule: Practice And Spending The Time To Practice Is The Only Thing That Matters To Your Porn Recovery."
   date: 2018-11-06
   draft: false
-  tags: [ "porn recovery", "neverfap basics", "porn addiction", "addiction", "awareness", "nofap", "neverfap", "neverfap deluxe", "neverfap basics" ]
+  tags: [ "context", "porn recovery", "neverfap basics", "porn addiction", "addiction", "awareness", "nofap", "neverfap", "neverfap deluxe", "neverfap basics" ]
   categories: [ "introduction" ]
   # image: "/images/face.jpg"
   slug: "the-one-rule-of-neverfap"